We build and maintain genuine long-term relationships, and implement programs that create capacity and capability in our host communities.

 Consistent with our phased life-cycle approach to social contribution, we seek to support host communities as early as the acquire and exploration phase of project development, and this continues right through our business value chain where long-term partnerships are formed.

-We provide support to our host communities and partner organisations through three funding mechanisms to cater for differing community needs.
+We provide support to our host communities and partner organisations through three funding mechanisms to cater for differing community needs: philanthropy, strategic shared value partnerships and driving collective impact.